Serial Number Search

 Age of your saddle

-If the first two numbers in your serial number are a 10 or higher, then the first two digits represent the year of manufacture.
+If the first two numbers in your serial number are a 10 or higher, then the first two characters represent the year of manufacture.
 For example, 10 = 2010, 11 = 2011 and so on.

 Seat size of your saddle